Active Desktop

 HTML could be added both in place of the regular wallpaper and as independent resizable desktop items.
-Items available on-line could be regularly updated and synchronized so users could stay updated without visiting the website in their browser.
+Items available online could be regularly updated and synchronized so users could stay updated without visiting the website in their browser.

 Active Desktop worked much like desktop widget technology in that it allowed users to place customized information on their desktop.

 History

 The introduction of the Active Desktop marked Microsoft's attempt to capitalize on the push technology trend led by PointCast.

 Active Desktop allowed embedding a number of "channels" on the user's computer desktop that could provide continually-updated information such as web pages, without requiring the user to open dedicated programs such as a web browser.
 Example uses include overview over news headlines and stock quotes.
 However, its most notable feature was that it allowed Motion JPEGs and animated GIFs to animate correctly when set as the desktop wallpaper.